History OldeEnglishBulldogge

 perfect bulldog.
 Each took a different bulldog morphological model through the time of

 its evolution.
-This explains the types of
+This explains the types of O.E.B. be completely different from each other,

 but having a principal all in common the purpose of a healthier, more agile, freely